Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 ## Conclusion
 So, Code The Web is now two months old!
 ![Happy Birthday!][happy-birthday]
-Well okay, technically its' not a birthday but why waste a chance to celebrate?
-Actually I suppose it's like a month-birthday, if that's a thing &#128514;
+Well okay, technically it's not a birthday but why waste a chance to celebrate?
+Actually, I suppose it's like a month-birthday if that's a thing &#128514;

 If you liked this post I'd love it if you helped out and [shared it with your friends][share], or joined 50 other awesome people and [signed up to the newsletter][newsletter].